prakash-js/write-ups/CrashDump-HTB/CrashDump.md

 - This single foreign thread handle confirmed that update.exe had an open handle to a thread in process 920, which is a clear indicator of process injection.
 So I converted 0x920 from hex to decimal and the answer is 2336.

+## Task 6

+###  At what time was the last thread created for the injected process?
+Provide the timestamp in UTC.
+> 2025-11-05 01:09:12

+**Explaination :**
+- To find the last thread created for the injected process, I opened the notepad.exe dump file (PID 920) in WinDbg.

+- Then I ran !runaway 7 which showed three types of time for each thread — User Mode Time, Kernel Mode Time, and Elapsed Time.I focused on the Elapsed Time because it tells us how long each thread has been running since it was created.
+The thread that has been running for the shortest time means it was created last.From the output, Thread 3:2d0 had the smallest elapsed time of 0:05:24.068 compared to all other threads — which means it was created last among all the threads in the injected process.

+- I then switched context to that thread using ~3 s — where 3 is the thread index and s is used to select that thread as the current active thread in WinDbg.
+After selecting it, I ran .ttime which stands for Thread Time and displays the timing information of the currently selected thread, including its exact creation timestamp stored inside the dump file.

+- The output showed: `Wed Nov 5 06:39:12.931 2025`

+- After converting from UTC+5:30 to UTC `2025-11-05 01:09:12 UTC`

+- If the answer from the elapsed time is not clear or not expected, we can manually verify it by switching to each thread one by one using ~0 s, ~1 s, ~2 s, ~3 s and running .ttime on each one.
+Then we can compare the Created timestamps across all threads — the thread with the latest creation timestamp is the last created thread.
+This manual approach cross validates our finding from the elapsed time.